shotgunsoftware/tk-core/docs/descriptor.rst

 - A **manual** descriptor gives raw access to the bundle caching structure

 The descriptor API knows how to access and locally cache each of the types above.
+Descriptors that are downloaded (cached) to the local disk are called **downloadable** descriptors.
 You can control the location where the API caches items and supply additional lookup locations if you want to pre-bake your own collection of caches.

+Alternatively, you can set the ``SHOTGUN_BUNDLE_CACHE_PATH`` environment variable to a cache path on disk.
+This override could help facilitate workflows that require a centralized disk location to which the descriptors are cached.

 App store
 ============